 Disposition of Student Records

-The permanent student record shall serve as the record of the student’s school history and academic achievement.
+The permanent student record will serve as the record of the student’s school history and academic achievement.
 Permanent records filed in the student’s cumulative folder are to be extracted and retained before disposition of the folder.

 Within ten days after receiving a request, the district will furnish a set of unofficial educational records to the parent of a student transferring out of state who meets the definition of a child of a military family in transition.

-At the time a student graduates from school or ceases to need special educational services, the parent or adult student shall be informed that personally identifiable information regarding the disabling condition is no longer needed for educational purposes and that the special education records will be retained by the district for six (6) years before being destroyed pursuant to the School Districts and Educational Districts Records Retention Schedule approved in accordance with RCW 40.14.070.
+At the time a student graduates from school or ceases to need special educational services, the parent/guardian or adult student will be informed that personally identifiable information regarding the disabling condition is no longer needed for educational purposes and that the special education records will be retained by the district for six (6) years before being destroyed pursuant to the School Districts and Educational Districts Records Retention Schedule approved in accordance with RCW 40.14.070.

-When informing the parent or adult student about his/her rights regarding such records, the district shall advise the parent or adult student that the information may be needed by the student or the parent to establish eligibility for certain adult benefits, e.g., social security and that the parent/guardian/adult student should ensure that they possess the necessary documentation, or request copies of certain records from the district before the district records are destroyed in six (6) years.
-At the parent’s/guardian’s or adult student’s request, the record information relating to the disabling condition shall be destroyed, but only after records have met their six (6) year retention requirement pursuant to the School Districts and Educational Districts Records Retention Schedule.
+When informing the parent or adult student about his/her rights regarding such records, the district will advise the parent or adult student that the information may be needed by the student or the parent to establish eligibility for certain adult benefits, e.g., social security and that the parent/guardian/adult student should ensure that they possess the necessary documentation, or request copies of certain records from the district before the district records are destroyed in six (6) years.
+At the parent’s/guardian’s or adult student’s request, the record information relating to the disabling condition will be destroyed, but only after records have met their six (6) year retention requirement pursuant to the School Districts and Educational Districts Records Retention Schedule.
 The district may, in its discretion, choose to retain these records for a longer period of time for business purposes.